bitsurgeon/bitsurgeon.github.io/udacity/ExtendedKalmanFilter.md

 - RADAR measurements are blue circles with an arrow pointing in the direction of the observed angle
 - estimation markers are green triangles
 - ground truth positions are marked with the object

+As shown in the demo, neither the LIDAR nor the RADAR measurements is good enough for the object tracking by itself.
+The EKF is making use of the noisy sensor data from both LIDAR and RADAR to provide a posterior of the location of the target.
+And what's important is that this esitmate is well aligned with the true location of the object.

 For details, please follow this [link](https://github.com/bitsurgeon/CarND_ExtendedKalmanFilter).